bohendo/blog-content/social/decentralized-machiavellianism.md

 ## Strengths

-A remarkable feature of Decentralized Machiavelianism Machiavelianism is it's robustness.
+A remarkable feature of Decentralized Machiavellianism Machiavellianism is it's robustness.
 There is no central coordinator, no single point of failure, nobody at the wheel.

 Everyone involved simply does what's in their own self-interest, no secret conspiracy required.
 The game theory's sound.